VPN = Virtual Private Network.

-It secures devices connected to the internet with end-to-end encryption, preventing man-in-the-middle attacks.
+It secures devices connected to the internet with end-to-end encryption, to stop man-in-the-middle attacks.

-Information transferred between your devices and the internet (and vice-versa) is encrypted from prying eyes.
+Information transferred between devices and the internet (and vice-versa) is encrypted from prying eyes.
 Every device has an IP (internet protocol) address, which identifies each device using a unique string of numbers.
 It is a standard system used across the world.
-It is your IP address (identifying your geographical location) which allows or restricts access to certain websites on your devices.
+It is the IP address (identifying the geographical location) which allows or restricts access to certain websites on devices.

-The internet is not as safe as it could be.
-Today’s internet is the digital Wild West.
+The internet isn’t as safe as it could be and is akin to a digital Wild West.

 A VPN hides online activity from hackers, spies, internet service providers (ISPs), and governments.
 For many users, the best feature of a VPN is fooling an online service you’re in a particular country.

-For instance, if you’re outside the UK, you will have trouble accessing BBC iPlayer.
+For instance, outside the UK, you won’t be able to access BBC iPlayer.

-If you use Netflix, some shows will only stream in certain geographical locations.
+Netflix will only stream some shows in certain geographical locations.

-Some countries block websites/apps such as Google, WhatsApp, BBC, and social media.
+Some countries block websites/apps such as Google, WhatsApp, BBC, and social media platforms, such as Facebook.

 For many of us, our biggest concern is not evading government surveillance or protecting our freedom of speech.

-Instead, for those who travel and work internationally, we need to protect ourselves when using public and/or open Wi-Fi networks.
-Socially, our main concern is ensuring we can access favourite programmes on BBC iPlayer, Netflix, HBO, or watch YouTube animal videos.
+Instead, those of us who travel and work internationally need to protect ourselves when using public and/or open Wi-Fi networks.
+Socially, our main concern is probably ensuring we can access social media or our favourite programmes on BBC iPlayer, Netflix, HBO etc.

-However, VPNs are not created equal.
-Each has its strengths and, depending on a user’s requirements, their unique selling points will help you choose.
+However, all VPNs are not created equal.
+Each has its strengths and, depending on a user’s needs, their unique selling points.

-What you access via the VPN is what will get you into trouble, should you get caught.
-This will only happen if a VPN provider keeps logs.
-Streaming Game of Thrones or watching cat videos on YouTube is unlikely to call the attention of authorities, should they have access to VPN data logs.
+What you access via a VPN is what will get you into trouble, should you get caught, but only if a VPN keeps (and provides authorities with) data logs.
+Streaming Netflix or watching YouTube cat videos are unlikely to call attention.

 Investigate your options.
 Choose a VPN.
 Sign-up.